Taxation of international executives

 Residents: are subject to income tax at the following progressive rates:

-Non-resident: Starting from the tax year 2014, non-resident individuals (people staying in Tunisia less than 6 months) are taxable at a flat tax rate of 20%.
+Non-resident: non-resident individuals (people staying in Tunisia less than 6 months) are taxable at a flat tax rate of 20%.

 For the purposes of taxation, how is an individual defined as a resident of Tunisia?

 An individual is considered a Tunisian tax resident if:

 Is there, a de minimus number of days rule when it comes to residency start and end date?
 For example, a taxpayer can’t come back to the host country for more than 10 days after their assignment is over and they repatriate.

 No, income tax is due effective the day one of the assignment.

 What if the assignee enters the country before their assignment begins?